BCDigSchol/policedata/index.md

   <h2> North End Police Data (1854-59)</h2>

-<p>This site makes public the records of Captain Savage, who led one of Boston’s first police stations in the North End from 1854–1859.</p>
+<p>This site makes is based on the records of Captain Savage, who led one of the first police stations of Boston in the North End from 1854–1859.</p>

 <p>His meticulous log of arrests, crimes and the public service by the police offers a rare, ground-level view of city life and law enforcement in a rapidly changing American neighborhood.</p>